arikatlahemanthkumar/portfolio/VERCEL_DEPLOYMENT.md

    - Build Command: npm run vercel-build
    - Output Directory: client/build

+### Serverless Configuration

+This project is configured to work with Vercel's serverless functions:

+- `server.js` exports the Express app for Vercel and also works locally
+- `api/index.js` serves as the serverless entry point
+- `vercel.json` routes API requests to the serverless function

 ### 3. Environment Variables

 Add the following environment variables in the Vercel project settings: